remyxai/VQASynth/README.md

 # VQASynth

+Spatial Reasoning is crucial for embodied AI applications like robotics, but these reasoning traces are not common in web-scraped data sources.
 Augment image datasets from the Huggingface Hub with scene understanding pipelines.

-## Background
+## Description
-Spatial Reasoning is crucial for embodied AI applications like robotics, but these reasoning traces are not common in web-scraped data sources.

 Fusing semantic and metric data into templated VQA chat, Vision Language Models can be instruction-tuned with low-rank adapters to enhance their baseline spatial reasoning capabilities.
 VQASynth provides an open-source reproduction of [SpatialVLM](https://arxiv.org/abs/2401.12168), which describes a 3D scene reconstruction pipeline and templates to enhance the spatial reasoning abilities of VLMs including:

 * Semantic filtering with [CLIP](https://github.com/openai/CLIP) to normalize the image distribution and attributes